introlatin/introlatin.github.io/docs/03-homework/answer-key.md

 ***

 ## Homework 18 (Due W 3/22)

+**NOTE**: Word order is highly variable in sentences of this length, so the sentences below are just examples of how the words in the sentence can be organized.
+What is more important, however, is that your nouns are in the same cases and your verbs are in the same tenses.

+1. The leader recognized that the sailor had given the gold to the farmers.
+**dux cognōvit nautam aurum agricolīs dedisse.**

+2. The boy saw that the horses were in the fields.
+**puer vīdit equōs in agrīs esse.**

+3. The father believes that the sons were able to see the trees.
+**pater credit fīliōs vidēre arbōrēs potuisse.**

+4. The girls are learning that their father wrote many things.
+**puellae discunt patrem (suum) multa scripsisse.**

+    * NOTE: A reflexive in an indirect statement can refer either to the subject of the indirect statement *or* the subject of the main verb.

+5. The soldier said that the enemies had taken the city.
+**miles dixit hostēs urbem cēpisse.**

+***

 ## Homework 19 (Due R 3/23)
 ## Homework 20 (Due M 3/27)
 ## Homework 21 (Due W 3/29)